- San Diego Housing Market Trends

 - Find an Expert Real Estate Agent

-The San Diego Housing Market is Cooling Not Crashing
+The San Diego Housing Market is Climbing Not Cooling

 The San Diego housing market has a reputation for being a difficult city to find a home in.
 Currently, the housing market in San Diego is the seventh most expensive city in the United States.

 Still, homes were moving very quickly over the past several years, with homes often spending less than 10 days on the market.
-In San Diego, earlier this year, homes spent an average of 8 days on the market in March 2022.
+In San Diego, homes spent an average of 8 days on the market in March 2022.
 Following the frantic pace of home sales, the San Diego real estate market slowed, reaching a peak days on market of 36 days in January 2023.
 Yet, the housing market has picked up the pace throughout 2023, with median days on market currently at 13 days.

 San Diego Housing Market: The Uniqueness of Neighborhoods

-San Diego is anything but average.
-San Diego has many different neighborhoods and counties.
+San Diego is anything but average and has many different neighborhoods and counties.
 Not only are the locations and local feel different, but also the housing in each neighborgood can fluctuate separately from its neighbors.